NASA-AMMOS/Landform/LandformWeb/README.md

         1. `--interactive`: drop into a shell in the Docker container instead of running the server.
 Note: if using git bash run `winpty node local-deploy.js -i ...` instead.
         1. `--debug`: set `LOG_LEVEL=silly` in the Docker container
 1. Deploy to Elastic Beanstalk
+    1. Follow the instructions in the header comments of `../Cloud/aws-login.py` to configure your machine with the AWS CLI Python tools, if you haven't already.
     1. Run `../Cloud/aws-login.py` (`winpty python ../Cloud/aws-login.py` if using git bash) to generate temporary AWS credentials in \$HOME/.aws/credentials.
         1. if you have multiple roles, select arn:aws:iam::589270964471:role/account_owner
     1. `npm run deploy -- [environment-name] [-f|--force] [--profile=foo]`.
 Options: